ranfysvalle02/mdb-circles/GAME_PORTAL_CHANGES.md

 # Game Portal Changes Required

 ## Overview
-The Game Portal needs to detect URL parameters (`game` and `player_id`) and automatically join the game when users click "Start Game" or "Join Game" from myCircles.
+The Game Portal needs to detect the `game` URL parameter and automatically join the game when users click "Start Game" or "Join Game" from myCircles.
+The `player_id` is **auto-detected** by the Game Portal backend from the session/authentication, so it should NOT be passed in the URL.

 ## Required Changes